Symptoms After a Membrane Sweep: What to Expect and When to Call Your Doctor

 As labor approaches, you may notice several key signs indicating it’s time to prepare.

-Regular contractions, the discharge of your mucus plug, and signs of your water breaking are all critical indicators.
+Regular contractions, the discharge of your mucus plug, and signs of your water breaking are all important indicators.
+Knowing these signs can help you decide when to head to the hospital.

 Contractions Begin Regularly

-- Intensity: You’ll notice increasing strength, often becoming more painful.
+3. Intensity: You’ll notice them getting stronger and often more painful.

-If you observe these patterns, it’s advisable to consult your healthcare provider for further instructions on when to head to the hospital.
+If you notice these patterns, call your healthcare provider to find out when to head to the hospital.

 Mucus Plug Discharge

 A mucus plug discharge can be an early sign that labor is approaching.
-The mucus plug, which forms in the cervix during pregnancy, acts as a barrier to protect your uterus from infection.
+The mucus plug forms in the cervix during pregnancy and acts as a barrier to protect your uterus from infection.

-As your body prepares for labor, this plug may begin to loosen and discharge, often appearing as a thick, jelly-like consistency.
-You might notice it tinged with blood, commonly referred to as “bloody show.”
+As your body prepares for labor, this plug may begin to loosen and come out, often with a thick, jelly-like consistency.
+You might notice it tinged with blood, commonly called the “bloody show.”

 Water Breaking Signs